aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/export-excel-to-html-with-gridlines/_index.md

 {{% alert color="primary" %}}

-If you want to export your Excel file into HTML with GridLines, then please use the [HtmlSaveOptions.exportGridLines()](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#exportGridLines--) property and set it **true**.
+If you want to export your Excel file into HTML with GridLines, then please use the [HtmlSaveOptions.exportGridLines()](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#exportGridLines--) property and set it **to true**.

 {{% /alert %}}
 ## **Export Excel to HTML with GridLines**